 Sustainable Features

 Like most gear, we give major bonus points to anything that is sustainably made.
 Recycled and repurposed materials are awesome as they cut down on waste that would otherwise wind up in a landfill.
-It’s also worth noting that a more durable shoe is more sustainable as it will require less new shoes if they can withstand the test of time.
+It’s also worth noting that a more durable shoe is more sustainable as it will require fewer new shoes if they can withstand the test of time.
+The Sanuk Cosmic Shores Flip-Flops are made from natural rubbers and recycled materials, making them a big winner in the eco department.

 Cost

 You know the adage: you get what you pay for.
 A good pair of sandals doesn’t come cheap.
 That being said, a good pair of sandals shouldn’t cost an arm and a leg.
-We want sandals that are well-made, but come at a reasonable price.
+We want sandals that are well-made but come at a reasonable price.
+The most budget friendly pair of sandals we tested is the Havaianas Brazil Flip Flops at $26 while the most expensive we tried are the Olukai Honu Sandals at $100.

 Return to Comparison Table | Return to Top Picks

 Editor’s Note: Need a place to plant your tush while at the beach?
-Head to The Best Beach Towels of 2024 or The Best Beach Chairs of 2023.
+Head to The Best Beach Towels or The Best Beach Chairs.
 Want to take a look at some men’s options?
-Check out The Best Men’s Sandals of 2024.
+Check out The Best Men’s Sandals.
 Looking for sandals for longer walks or hikes?
-We’ve got you covered with The Best Hiking Sandals of 2024.
+We’ve got you covered with The Best Hiking Sandals.
 For more gear reviews and features on The Inertia, click here.